Audit Wales is an organisation that has reach across Wales’s entire public sector, auditing public spending of some £19 billion annually.

 Stage 1: online application

-We are always impressed by people who are enthusiastic about the work of Audit Wales and how they feel they can contribute to it, so we would encourage you to do some research and think about how you picture yourself working with us.
+We are always impressed by people who are enthusiastic about the work of the Wales Audit Office and how they feel they can contribute to it, so we would encourage you to do some research and think about how you picture yourself working with us.

-Once completed, your personal statement is marked by our trained screeners.
-If you meet the minimum mark required, you will be progressed to Stage 2.
+Once completed, your application is marked by our trained screeners.
+If you meet the minimum mark required, you will be progressed to Stage 2, the completion of psychometric tests.

 The final interview is a panel-based interview which will also provide you with the perfect opportunity to ask us any questions about our organisation and the training programme.